brettstack/halfstack-site/content/posts/2020-02-30--building-a-civilization-vi-play-by-cloud-webhook-turn-notifier-service/index.md

             ValidationDomain: ${{self:custom.domain.${{self:provider.stage}}.validationDomain}}
 ```

 Civilization VI makes a request to our <a href="https://aws.amazon.com/api-gateway/" target="_blank">Amazon API Gateway</a> endpoint, which performs some transformations on the request and sends a message to an <a href="https://aws.amazon.com/sqs/" target="_blank">SQS Queue</a>.
-That queue is configured to send messages to a DLQ if a message failes to be processed for the 5th time.
+That queue is configured to send messages to a <a href="https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html" target="_blank">DLQ</a> if a message failes to be processed for the 5th time.

 > Adding SQS brings additional control and resiliency over going directly from API Gateway to Lambda.
 Another alternative solution is going directly from API Gateway to the Discord Webhook (the "no code" approach) using API Gateway's HTTP integration endpoint with VTL transformation, but <a href="https://twitter.com/AWSbrett/status/1231260929825787905" target="_blank">this approach isn't flexible for when requirements change</a>.